US-1 Trucks

-Tyco US-1 Electric Trucking was a slot car line made by Tyco Slot Cars from 1981-1985.
-It’s theme was based around over the road and construction heavy-duty diesel trucks.
+Tyco US-1 Electric Trucking was a slot car line made by Tyco Slot Cars from 1981 to 1985.
+Its theme was based around road and construction heavy-duty diesel trucks.
 It was marketed under the tagline of "You Control The Action!"

 How it works

-The system was originally designed to be operated from a 6.9V DC supply, this later increased to 7.9 V DC.
+The system was originally designed to be operated from a 6.9 V DC supply, this later increased to 7.9 V DC.
 Both were at 2.0VA.

 (The transformers enclosed in overseas sets suited the local supply and plugs, but often had different output voltages).

 Transformers were supplied with the sets, but the vehicles can be safely worked from most modern conventional model railroad transformer/controllers, if the original US-1 control gear is not used.

 The trucks run on a gray variant of the Tyco Quick Clik track that provides power to the vehicles through two thin metal strips in the track, which is similar to many other HO scale road and racing systems.
 The track was initially produced with yellow center lines and some other markings, although this is less common and most track was supplied unmarked.

 Two types of trailing turnouts were made that allowed the vehicles to pass through unimpeded and then, if required, reverse back into a siding to access an Action Accessory.
 These junctions consisted of a sprung copper tongue that extended across the slot, interacting with the front and rear guide pins.
 A switchable Hi Adventure junction was supplied in the GI Joe set which would allow vehicles to travel in either direction without being automatically directed into a siding.

 The Action Accessories were each supplied with a plastic joining clip that fitted under the end of the track and consisted of two arms that slipped beside and firmly held the rounded 'build-outs' on either side of the turnout track, which made the accessory attachment very secure.

 Various combinations of track sections were supplied in the sets, except the 45 degree 12" radius curves, which were only sold separately and are hard to find.
 Other rare track pieces include the two different versions of the 9" double turnouts that only appeared a few sets and the Railroad grade crossing.

 Longitudinal copper pick-up shoes span almost the entire length of the chassis, which transfer the power to the motor.
 The pick-ups were held in by screws and could be replaced, although some later vehicles are known to have rivets instead of screws.
-The motor itself is a universal clip-in type that uses a worm screw to turn a worm wheel on the rear axle.
+The motor itself is a universal clip-in Mabuchi type that uses a worm screw to turn a worm wheel on the rear axle.
 These worms and gears were originally brown, (possibly Delrin or Tufnol) but on most vehicles they are a white nylon-like plastic.
 The white gears are sometimes found to have cracked with age, but the earlier brown ones all seem to remain intact.